United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party

 The United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party (Note: officially abbreviated as the Select Committee on the CCP; sometimes called the House Select Committee on China) is a select committee of the United States House of Representatives established in the 118th Congress, on January 10, 2023.
-The committee focuses on American economic and security competition with the People's Republic of China, which is ruled by the Chinese Communist Party (CCP).
-The committee is chaired by Representative John Moolenaar of Michigan, a member of the Republican Party.
+The committee focuses on American economic and security competition with the People's Republic of China, and its ruling party, the Chinese Communist Party (CCP).
+The committee is chaired by Representative John Moolenaar of Michigan, a member of the Republican Party, and the ranking member is Ro Khanna of California, a Democrat.